PAC-PAD Takhti 7

 The PAC-PAD Takhti 7 is a tablet-computer offered by Pakistan Aeronautical Complex developed in conjuncture with INNAVTEK, the Takhti differs from its sister product PAC PAD 1 because it has double RAM and a dual-core ARM Cortex-A8 processor, the Takhti uses Android Ice Cream Sandwich instead of Android Gingerbread used by the PAC-PAD 1.
-It is currently priced at PKR 12500 ($120), including warranty and multiple covers/casings for the device.
+It is currently priced at PKR 12500 ($120 USD), including warranty and multiple covers/casings for the device.